January 2025 Southern California wildfires: Entertainment and sports industries

-Due to severe winds and fire danger, Amazon MGM Studios, TriStar Pictures, and Universal Pictures canceled the Hollywood premieres of Wolf Man, Unstoppable, and One of Them Days.
+Due to severe winds and fire danger, Amazon MGM Studios, TriStar Pictures, and Universal Pictures canceled the Hollywood premieres of Unstoppable, One of Them Days, and Wolf Man.
 Universal Studios closed its Universal Studios Hollywood theme park and Universal CityWalk.
 The 31st Annual Screen Actors Guild Awards canceled a live announcement of its nominees, instead issuing the list in a press release.
 The 30th Annual Critics' Choice Awards, intended to be held on January 12 in Santa Monica, were postponed twice due to the fires.
 The ceremony was presented on February 7.
 The deadline for Oscar nominations voting was extended to January 17 due to the fire.
 The nominations announcement, originally scheduled to be announced on January 17, was delayed to January 23.
 The premiere of the Under Ninja movie was cancelled due to the state of emergency, as was that of The Last Showgirl.
 Several Hollywood entertainment headquarters and production centers were shut down, postponing production of several shows and movies such as Grey's Anatomy, NCIS, NCIS: Origins, Hacks, Ted Lasso, Fallout, On Call, Doctor Odyssey, With Love, Meghan, Abbott Elementary, The Pitt, Jimmy Kimmel Live!, After Midnight, and The Price Is Right.
 The Filipino-organized 2025 Manila International Film Festival was postponed.